Dhanujam/T-FLIPFLOP-POSEDGE/README.md

 6.Verify Output Behavior: Verify that the output behavior of the T flip-flop matches the expected behavior defined by its functional table.

-7.Check for Race Conditions: Ensure that there are no race conditions or undefined states in the design by analyzing the timing and sequence of input changes.
+7.Check for Race Conditions: Ensure that there are no race conditions or undefined states in the design by analyzing the timing and sequence of input changes. */

 **PROGRAM**

-module TFLIPFLOPPOSEDGE( input clk, rst_n, input t, output reg q, output q_bar
+/* Program for flipflops and verify its truth table in quartus using Verilog programming.
+Developed by:DHANUJA M RegisterNumber:24901079 module TFLIPFLOPPOSEDGE( input clk, rst_n, input t, output reg q, output q_bar